jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 <img src="Decent.gif">
 </p>

 This animation shows the network at the end of the training.
 It also shows the impact of having a high discount factor (discounts the future very little) has on the algorithm.
-As you can see, the agent aims to break the blocks on the left so it can get the ball on top of the blocks.
-I find it fascinating that the agent found a cool loophole like this to maximize the return.
+As you can see, the agent aims to break the blocks on the left so it can get the ball stuck on top of the blocks.
+It's fascinating that the agent was able to learn its own creative way of maxamizing the return!

 <p allign="center">
 <img src="Exploitation.gif">